Key Takeaways

 - You're not a threat hunter and shouldn't have to be

-- You just need someone to monitor your environment and respond if something real happens
+- You just need someone to monitor and respond when something's real

-You get a team watching your systems for you, plus automation that contains threats before they spread.
-It’s peace of mind, especially outside business hours.
+Where MDR helps: You get a team watching your systems, plus automation that contains threats before they spread.
+It's coverage outside business hours, when most attacks land.

 For Compliance and Audit Teams